 MEDICAID/TITLE XIX - Report the amount received from Medicaid (federal and state shares) during the reporting period for services provided within the scope of the grantee's Title X project, regardless of whether the reimbursement was paid directly by Medicaid or through a fiscal intermediary or a health maintenance organization (HMO).
 For example, in states with a capitated Medicaid program (i.e., the grantee has a contract with a private plan like Blue Cross), the payer is Medicaid, even though the actual payment may come from Blue Cross.
-Include revenue from family planning waivers (both federal and state shares) in Row 3a, Column B. If the amount reported in Row 3a, Column B includes family planning waiver revenue, indicate this in the Table 14 "Note" field.
+Include revenue (both federal and state shares) from family planning waivers and State Plan Amendments (SPAs) in Row 3a, Column B. If the amount reported in Row 3a, Column B includes revenue from a family planning waiver or SPA, indicate this in the Table 14 "Note" field.